-After exchanging money, you’ll head to the left side of the road to the Peruvian migration building.
+After being instructed to exchange money, you’ll head to the left side of the road to the Peruvian migration building.
 Here, you’ll need your passport and the TAM card you filled out and got stamped when you entered the country.
 If you flew into Peru, your TAM card may be online, so don’t worry about having a physical copy.
 Wait in line along the side of the building and they’ll let people in in groups.
 We got to the desks in just a few minutes.
 They collected our TAM card, gave us our exit stamp, and we were on our way.

 After this, you’ll have to fill out your new TAM card to enter Bolivia.
-It is easy to fill out, just make sure you have the address of the place your staying handy.
+It is easy to fill out, just make sure you have the address of the place you’re staying handy.
 Bolivia Hop’s guide double checked our cards to make sure they were filled out correctly.
-Keep this throughout your time in Bolivia!
+Keep this paper throughout your time in Bolivia!

 Crossing the Bolivian Border

 After your TAM card is filled out, you’ll walk up the hill towards the big arch spanning the road.
-After crossing the Bolivian border, walk down the hill a bit to the Bolivian migration building on the left.
+Upon crossing the Bolivian border, walk down the hill a bit to the Bolivian migration building on the left.
 There’s a blue plastic cover over the entrance that’s better at trapping in heat than it is at blocking sun.

 Hop in line and wait for your stamp.
 We only had to wait for around 20 minutes or so.
 When we got up to the desk, we handed over our TAM card and passport.
 Without saying a word, the official stamped our passports and TAM cards and handed them back.
 Quick and easy.
 We received 30 days, which is what most tourists get when they enter the country.
 If you plan on staying for longer than 30 days, you’ll need to extend your visa once in the country.